koordinator-sh/koordinator/docs/proposals/scheduling/20240131-pod-level-numa-policy.md

       }
 ```

 If pod-a requires `SingleNUMANode` and pod-b requires `Restricted`, all devices and CPU, memory will be alligned in one NUMA node for pod-a.
-Besides, scheduler will not place pod-b on the same NUMA node with pod-a if pod-b will be placed on multi-NUMA-node because we will set `SingleNUMANodeExclusive` as `required` by default.
+Besides, scheduler will not place pod-b on the same NUMA node with pod-a if pod-b will be placed on multi-NUMA-node because we will set `SingleNUMANodeExclusive` as `Required` by default.

 ``` yaml
 metadata: